Need Help? Give us a call.

 The part you’ll want to have a grasp of is accreditation at the individual level.
 As a single person, you have to have made $200,000 on your own or $300,000 jointly over the last two years with a trajectory to make similar this year.
 Alternatively, accredited investors can bypass the income requirement if they have a net worth of $1 million-plus.
 There are some other rules, too, that your lawyer certainly knows and can get in the weeds about.

 The SEC requires investors to be accredited to essentially protect the general public from taking big risks.
 So, your investors will, indeed, need to be accredited.
-Experienced small business investors will know this—but you should, too, before you go out talking to just anyone about cutting a check.
+Experienced small business investors will know this—but you should, too, before you go out talking to just anyone about investing in your business.

 You’re likely already familiar with the notion that you’ll probably have to give up equity as you search for how to find investors.
 But the idea of a convertible note may be on the table, too, which is a bit more nuanced.